nantrinh/postit_app_walkthrough/lesson_3/README.md

     - Links to edit posts
   - Display who created a post and when.
   - Edit the posts and comments controller to set the creator to the current user (instead of test user).
-- Add CRUD actions for users
 - Allow registration of a new user.
   - Require a username and password.
   - Username must be unique.
   - Password must be at least 5 characters long.
+- Allow a logged-in user to edit their own profile.
+- Prevent users from editing other users' profiles.
+- Display a user's posts and comments on the users `show` view.
+- Link to the `show` view for a user wherever you have the user name displayed.
+- Add Bootstrap styling.

 ### Add authentication
 - Create a new column to store the password digest.
 It must be called `password_digest` to conform to Rails convention.